[ Tales | Map | Races | Nations | Calendar | Cosmology | Pantheon ]

 Nature and Abilities:

 Elemental Attunement: Every Aelvani is born with a natural sensitivity to their patron element — fire, water, air, or earth.
-This does not manifest as magic in most individuals, but rather as instinct: An fire aelf who always knows where warmth is, a water aelf who reads a river’s mood at a glance, an air aelf who feels a storm days before it arrives, an earth aelf who can hear the health of soil through the soles of their feet.
+This does not manifest as spellcraft in most individuals, but rather as instinct: a Pyraeth who always knows where warmth is, a Mareveth who reads a river’s mood at a glance, a Caelindri who feels a storm days before it arrives, a Terraeth who can hear the health of soil through the soles of their feet.

 Elemental Shapers: Among each subtype, a rare few are born with true elemental power — called Shapers.
 These individuals can actively call upon and shape their element in ways that go far beyond instinct.
 Shapers are uncommon enough to be remarkable within any community, and their abilities tend to be precise and purposeful rather than showy.